zsun-1997/SocialMedia/README.md

 npm install
 ```
 ## Testing
 You can use cURL or a tool like [Postman](https://www.postman.com/) to test the API.
-You can view the test cases in the test file
+You can view the test cases in the test file.